realtimeradio/vla-dev/docs/source/control.rst

 .. code-block:: python

   # Import the ADM-PCIe-9H7 F-Engine library
-  from cosmic_f import cosmic_fengine
+  from cosmic_f import CosmicFengine

-  # Instantiate a CosmicFengine instance to a board with
+  # Instantiate a CosmicFengine instance, to communicate with
+  # the F-engine pipeline for the first antenna of a board with
+  # PCIe enumeration 0x3d, to be programmed with firmware 'firmware.fpg'
-  f = cosmic_fengine.CosmicFengine('snap2-rev2-11')
+  f = CosmicFengine('pcie3d', fpgfile=firmware.fpg, pipeline_id=0)

-  # Program a board (if it is not already programmed)
+  # Program a board
-  # and initialize all the firmware blocks
-  if not f.fpga.is_programmed():
-    f.program() # Load whatever firmware is in flash
+  f.program() # Load firmware (if it not already running)

-    # Wait 30 seconds for the board to reboot...
-    # Initialize firmware blocks, including DTS link training
+  # Initialize all the firmware blocks
   f.initialize(read_only=False)

   # Blocks are available as items in the CosmicFengine `blocks`
   # dictionary, or can be accessed directly as attributes